 NLP is an extremely interesting field and involves a lot of self exploration.
-Some of the exercises taught are really quite fun to do.
-For a little taster into NLP you may enjoy the re-framing or the Swish.
+Some of the weight loss exercises taught are really quite fun to do.
+For a little taster into NLP you may enjoy the re-framing or the Swish techniques.

 Although, there have been a few controversies surrounding NLP, particularly regarding whether or not you can tell if a person is lying depending on their eye movements, NLP continues to gain both followers and practitioners.